About Old Dog, New Flex

 Learn

-Clear explanations of what’s actually changing in technology — especially around AI — and what’s just being renamed.
-These are grounded in real systems, real tradeoffs, and real consequences.
+Clear explanations of what's actually changing in technology — especially around AI — and what's just being renamed.
+Grounded in real systems, real tradeoffs, and real consequences.

 Share